vokimon/markdown-customblocks/README.md

 	of the protein sources.
 ```

-### Container (`customblocks.container`)
+### Container (`customblocks.generator.container`)

-If the specified type does not match with any generator, this is the default generator.

-Creates `<div>` elements with the type name as class.
+This is the default generator when no other generator matches the block type.
-It can be used to structure html with markdown content inside.
+It can be used to generate html div document structure with markdown.

+It creates a `<div>` element with the type name as class.
+Keyless values are added as additional classes and
+key values are added as attributes for the `div` element.

 `*args`
 : added as additional classes for the outter div